estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 ### Defer attribute: when the JS targets the DOM

+Download JS -> execute it when the HTML parsing finished.

 it tells the browser to download the `JS` files straight away, no blocking the **HTML parsing**, and execute the `JS` after the HTML has been parsed.

 ```html